River City Ransom: Gameplay

 The plot follows high school students Alex and Ryan as they cross River City in an attempt to reach River City High and rescue Ryan's girlfriend Cyndi from the clutches of a villain called "Slick".
-Along the way, they battle with gangs of students (with names such as "The Generic Dudes", "The Frat Guys", "The Jocks" or "The Squids") and several gang leaders which act as bosses or sub-bosses.
+Along the way, they battle gangs of students and their gang leaders, latter of which act as bosses.
+In the original NES version there are nine gangs in total, with names such as "The Generic Dudes", "The Frat Guys", "The Jocks" or "The Squids".
+Gang members are distinguished by the color of their t-shirt; each gang has unique characteristics and attacking patterns.